 For the dressing

 - Quarter the aubergine (eggplant) lengthwise, and halve the courgette (zucchini) lengthwise, then slice both into 1cm slices.
-Toss in 1 tbsp olive oil, and spread out on a baking tray.
+Toss in 1 tablespoon olive oil, and spread out on a baking tray.

 - Place the tray with the aubergine and courgette in the oven to roast at 190°C (Gas Mark 5 / 375°F) for around 30-35 minutes, until soft, and just beginning to crisp up.
 Cook the second tray, with the pitta bread and tomatoes, for around 15 minutes, until the pitta is golden brown and crispy.
 Set both trays aside to cool once properly cooked.